Practice Prize Competition

 - An abstract, not exceeding 500 words, outlining the successful application of OR.

 - A Letter from an executive of the client organization attesting that the application had an impact and giving permission for the project to be presented at the CORS Annual Conference.

 - The names, titles, phone numbers and email addresses of all authors and of at least one executive of the client organization.

-By May 12, 2017, the judging committee, consisting of three past winners of the Practice Prize, will select up to four finalists, according to the following criteria:
+By March 19, 2020, the judging committee will select up to four finalists according to these criteria: